 dancing monkey, and after he said that I pulled back from him a lot mentally

-and emotionally, partly to help salve my own mental health and emotions.
+and emotionally, partly to help save and salve my own mental health and emotions.

 When your primary point of contact 24/7 five days a week is a severely disabled, severely depressed, emotionally and mentally immature man, who has no friends because he has driven them all away in his quixotic quest to be in love with a sociopath who is slowly tearing him apart… and there’s nothing whatsoever you can do about it except, initially, say well, he needs me, we get on well, and somebody’s got to do the job… it takes its toll after a while.